 It makes it easier to find something when you’re looking through a lot of files.
 It also helps you find the document easily by searching for keywords in the cloud search bar.

 Once you have your new digital system, it’s important to plug the paper dam.
 What do I mean by this?
-You can do two things to stop paper from infiltrating your home:
+You can do two things to stop the paper from infiltrating your home:

-1) Visit optoutprescreen.com to opt out of mailed credit card and insurance offers.
+1) Visit optoutprescreen.com to opt-out of mailed credit card and insurance offers.
 You can opt out for 5 years, or permanently.

 2) Change your bills from snail mail to e-delivery.
 Some companies even offer incentives to go paperless (reduced bill, gift card, etc.) It cuts down drastically on mail received, and eliminates the need to scan/file papers.

 If you’d like, you can download and save a digital file of your bill to your new cloud system, but only if you think that is necessary.
-I, personally, just let the vendor house my documents on their websites, or download once per year as a backup.
+I, personally, just let the vendor house my documents on their websites, or download them once per year as a backup.

-As paper comes into your house, decide if it’s worth keeping.
+As the paper comes into your house, decide if it’s worth keeping.
 If you want to have a digital copy, snap a picture with your app, or run it through your scanner.
-Then, name the file using your naming convention, and upload to your cloud.
+Then, name the file using your naming convention, and upload it to your cloud.
 Finally, shred or toss that piece of paper and take a deep, satisfied breath, knowing your new digital system is keeping your home free of paper clutter!

 And there you have it!
 Seven simple steps to help you go paperless at home.